olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 #### Operation arguments
 Operation arguments are the second argument in an operation call.
 The best way to see an operation's arguments is to use `chef.help(<argument name here>)` or consult the UI.

 Some operation arguments have default values.
-Some, for example `AESEncrypt`, will not work without specifying some argument.
+Some, like `AESEncrypt` for example, will not work without specifying some argument.

 ##### Number, String, binaryString and boolean arguments
 Declare these arguments as key value pairs, where the key is the argument name.